alexyingchen/accessguide/content/contentcreators.md

 -

 ### C5.
 Provide text descriptions of video
-> I love appreciating cinema and documentaries with my assistant, who signs in my hand.
+> I hear battle cries, are they fighting in the mountains or in the fields right now?

-Provide [text descriptions](glossary link) of pre-recorded video (like movies) that describe visuals and actions to people who are blind and/or deaf.
+Provide text descriptions of pre-recorded video (like movies) that describe visuals and actions to Blind people.
 This reads like a screenplay.
-See also [media alternative](glossary link).

 **Disabilities**: hearing, visual
 **WCAG number + conformance**: 1.2.3 A, 1.2.8 AAA

 -

 ### C6.
-Provide sign language interpretation of video
+Provide ASL interpretation of video
 > I wish they had an ASL interpreter, reading lips doesn't always work.

-Provide sign language interpretation of the audio content in pre-recorded video (like movies) for deaf and hard of hearing people.
+Provide sign language interpretation in pre-recorded video (like movies) for Deaf people.
 You can use a split screen or add a smaller frame in the corner.

 **Disabilities**: hearing
 **WCAG number + conformance**: 1.2.6 AAA